catox0/PushButtonDebounced/README.md

 # PushButtonDebounced
-Class for debounced readout of Pushbuttons with Arduino Create a separate instance for each pushbutton.
+Class for debounced readout of Pushbuttons with Arduino.
+Create a separate instance for each pushbutton.

 The function sets the pinMode to INPUT_PULLUP and assumes that the pushbutton pulls the pin from High to Low.

 Mode 0 returns millisecond duration of pushbutton High state after transition to Low (default).
        (Duration of button push)\